 Today’s high resolution scanners and copiers, digital photography and editing and precision printing on archival papers have seen these skilled artisans phased out, but Keith says the aim of achieving what clients want has never been more exacting.
 “You have to give them a wide variety of examples to show what can be achieved.
 Then they can make a value judgment and we work to suit their circumstance.”

 Often, there are technical issues.
 Many older prints can’t be scanned, usually the first step in digitally rebuilding an image, because their surface is damaged – perhaps warped or cracked, sometimes water or insect damaged – and they have to be re-photographed instead.
 Many nineteen-forties and fifties photos were printed on paper known as “velvet stipple” because it softened the image.
 But after more than half a century, its heavy texture tends to become three-dimensional and difficult to scan.
-Then there are images under glass that are too fragile to remove or those on old glass plates and even tin – the possibilities are endless.
+Then there are images under glass that are too fragile to remove or those on old glass plates and even tin.

 “So it can be technically challenging, but you always want to get as much out of an image as you can.
 Each job presents its own set of problems, but with the myriad of tools we have available today there’s also its own range of possibilities.”

-We are centrally located in the Sydney CBD, close to ferry, bus and train transport as well as public parking stations.
+We are centrally located in the Sydney CBD near Martin Place, close to ferry, bus and train transport as well as public parking stations.